Stainless Steel VS Mild Steel Pipe: Which is Better?

-What Is Mild Steel Pipe?
+What Is Stainless Steel Pipe?

 Definition and Types of Stainless Steel Pipe